Tom Vandergriff: Major League Baseball

 Judge Roy Hofheinz of the Houston Astros tried to block any attempt Vandergriff made in his efforts to bring a ball club to Arlington, which he attempted to do for over ten years.
 In 1971, Washington Senators owner Bob Short was wanting to relocate his team, managed by baseball legend Ted Williams.

 Many people in the D.C. area were highly opposed to the move.
 Vandergriff was thrown out of a cab because the driver learned who he was.
 Ultimately, the Washington Senators relocated to Arlington's Turnpike Stadium.
 The stadium was expanded and renamed Arlington Stadium.

 The Texas Rangers

 Sports broadcaster

 When the Senators moved to Texas, the City of Arlington agreed to pay the Rangers $7.5 million over 10 years in return for the radio-TV rights.
-In an effort to save the city approximately $50,000 per year, Tom worked without pay as the color commentator for Texas Rangers TV broadcasts from 1975–1977 alongside play-by-play announcer Dick Risenhoover.
+In an effort to save the city approximately $50,000 per year, Tom worked without pay as the color commentator for Texas Rangers TV broadcasts from 1975 to 1977 alongside play-by-play announcer Dick Risenhoover.
 Vandergriff was also known for spending his own money on traveling expenses for road games.